-- Projects must map directly to at least one of the goals, standards, or commitments in the Harvard Sustainability Plan, organized around the five core topics of emissions and energy, health and well-being, campus operations, nature and ecosystems, and culture and learning.
+- Projects must map directly to Harvard's new Fossil Fuel-free commitments and/or at least one of the goals, standards, or commitments in the Harvard Sustainability Plan, organized around the five core topics of emissions and energy, health and well-being, campus operations, nature and ecosystems, and culture and learning.

 - Grantees will be required to submit an impact summary and a simple financial report at the end of the project period.

 - Grantees and their projects will be showcased in a public forum.